JanDitzen/xtdcce2/README.md

 **nocd** | suppresses calculation of CD test.
 For details about the CD test see LINK TO XTCD2.
 **exponent** | uses `xtcse2` to estimate the exponent of the cross-sectional dependence of the residuals.
 A value above 0.5 indicates cross-sectional dependence, see `xtcse2`.
 **showindividual** | reports unit individual estimates in output.
+**mgmissing** | if it is not possible to estimate individual coefficient for a cross-section because of missing data or perfect collinearity, individual coefficient is excluded for MG estimation.
+Coefficient will still be displayed as zero in e(bi).
 **fullsample** | uses entire sample available for calculation of cross sectional averages.
 Any observations which are lost due to lags will be included calculating the cross sectional averages (but are not included in the estimation itself).
 **fast** | omit calculation of unit specific standard errors.
+**fast2** | use xtdcce2fast instead of xtdcce2.
 **blockdiaguse** | uses **mata blockdiag** rather than an alternative algorithm. **mata blockdiag** is slower, but might produce more stable results.
 **nodimcheck** | Does not check for dimension.
 Before estimating a model, `xtdcce2` automatically checks if the time dimension within each panel is long enough to run a mean group regression.
 Panel units with an insufficient number are automatically dropped.
 **notable** do not display output (only `xtdcce2fast`).